Qantas: Wireless entertainment systems and Wi-Fi

 Q Streaming is an in-flight entertainment system in which entertainment is streamed to iPads or personal devices available in all classes on selected aircraft.
 A selection of movies, TV, music, and a kids' choice are available.

 In 2007, Qantas conducted a trial for use of mobile telephones with AeroMobile, during domestic services for three months on a Boeing 767.
 During the trial, passengers were allowed to send and receive text messages and emails but were not able to make or receive calls.

-Since 2014, Sky News Australia has provided multiple news bulletins both in-flight and in Qantas branded lounges.
-Previously, the Australian Nine Network provided a news bulletin for Qantas entitled Nine's Qantas Inflight News, which was the same broadcast as Nine's Early Morning News, however Nine lost the contract to Sky News.

-In July 2015, Qantas signed a deal with American cable network HBO to provide over 120 hours of television programming in-flight from the network which will be updated monthly, as well as original lifestyle and entertainment programming from both Foxtel and the National Geographic Channel.
+In July 2015, Qantas signed a deal with American cable network HBO to provide over 120 hours of television programming in-flight from the network on its aircraft, as well as original lifestyle and entertainment programming from both Foxtel and the National Geographic Channel.
 In August 2022, it was announced that the airline had partnered with Network 10 owner Paramount to launch the Paramount+ service on its in-flight entertainment systems.

-In 2017 Qantas commenced rolling out complimentary high speed Wi-Fi on domestic aircraft.
+In 2017, Qantas began offering complimentary Wi-Fi on its domestic aircraft.
 The services utilises NBN Co Sky Muster satellites to deliver higher speeds than generally offered by onboard Wi-Fi.
-Previously, in July 2007, Qantas announced that Wi-Fi would be available on its long haul A380s and 747-400s although that system ultimately did not proceed following trials.
+Previously, in July 2007, Qantas announced that Wi-Fi would be available on its long haul A380s and 747–400s although that system ultimately did not proceed following trials.

+In 2023, Qantas began offering complimentary Wi-Fi on select international flights.
+Qantas aims to have complimentary Wi-Fi on all of its international aircraft by 2026.
+The Wi-Fi will be available to all customers free of charge, regardless of class, ticket or frequent flyer tier, as is the case with the airline's domestic Wi-Fi.

+News media

+Until 2014, the Australian Nine Network provided a news bulletin for Qantas entitled Nine's Qantas Inflight News, which was the same broadcast as Nine's Early Morning News, however Nine lost the contract to Sky News Australia in 2014.
+In 2022, Qantas ended its contract with Sky News and signed an agreement with the Australian Broadcasting Corporation's ABC News to provide inflight digital news services for Qantas passengers.